venicegeo/pz-ingest/README.md

 ** Other note.
 Access to Nexus is required to build (See the pom).
 Switch to use other springboot maven library.

-To build and run this project, software such as Kafka and MongoDB are required.
+To build and run this project, software such as Kafka and PostgreSQL are required.
 For details on these prerequisites, refer to the
 [Piazza Developer's Guide](https://pz-docs.geointservices.io/devguide/index.html#_piazza_core_overview).

 This will run the application on port 8084 of the machine.